Understanding Your HoFH Risk

 Complimentary HoFH Genetic Testing Offer

-The FH Foundation is offering no-cost genetic counseling and testing for individuals who meet criteria for HoFH or suspected HoFH and choose to have genetic testing to better understand their diagnosis, in collaboration with Invitae and Genome Medical.
-If you are interested and have not already received a code for this offer, please contact the FH Foundation at (626) 583-4674 or email info@theFHFoundation.org.
+the Family Heart Foundation is offering no-cost genetic counseling and testing for individuals who meet criteria for HoFH or suspected HoFH and choose to have genetic testing to better understand their diagnosis, in collaboration with Invitae and Genome Medical.
+If you are interested and have not already received a code for this offer, please contact the Family Heart Foundation at (844) 434-6334 or email info@theFHFoundation.org.

 What is Homozygous Familial Hypercholesterolemia?